 Trading Strategy for Asian Session

 Given the oversold RSI and thin liquidity, the optimal strategy is a short-term buy on a confirmed bounce from support near $4,484 with a tight stop.
 Entry zone: $4,478 – $4,484.
-Stop loss: $4,464 (1.2x ATR below entry).
+Stop loss: $4,464 (1.2× ATR below entry).
 Take profit target: $4,584 (1H resistance), giving a risk-reward ratio of 1:3.6.
 Alternatively, if the price breaks below $4,478 with sustained selling pressure, a short trade targeting $4,531 is viable, with stop at $4,498.
 Given the low volume, avoid chasing breakouts; wait for a retest of the broken level.
 For traders seeking a more hands-off approach, consider using copy trading to mirror experienced gold traders who adjust positions in real time.
+For traders who prefer expert-analyzed entry points, professional gold trading signals can confirm these key levels with real-time alerts.

 Key Takeaways